PubInv/ATX-Preemie/README.md

 This repository is to hold word done by [Engineers Without Borders, Greater Austin Chapter](http://ewbgreateraustin.org), particularly for the instrumentation group.

+We welcome questions and participation.

+There is a directory for each project.

+Note that much of the work here involves the schematics for the circuits that we are using, rather than just the Arduino code.
+We have not yet written up nice circuit diagrams but will be doing that if it becomes valuable enough.

 ## Project: Latrine Fan

 We are builing a latrine for a local organic farm [organization](http://ewbgreateraustin.org/news/amplifyatx-with-farmshare-and-ewb/).
 The Instrumentation group in particular is prototyping a gas-sensor activated fan.